kcmerrill/writing/Knight Walker/Chapter 6 - Camping spot.md

 I had a few options though.
 I could lie to Mario and come up with some story as to how he had a needle sticking from his neck and how Fanz went to chase down the culprit.
 I could grab my bug out bag and just leave.
 Get away for a few days and just leave him there.
 I could do both even.

 As the options raced through my mind I decided.
 I’ll come up with a story when Mario comes back to consciousness, clear up the mess that Fanz had made so his cover wasn’t blown and then grab my gear and just head for the mountains.
 I know a quiet spot and my bug out bag has enough gear in it for at least a few days.
 Ultimately I felt the quiet would do me some good.
 Getting away and scrutinizing everything over the past day would do some some good.
 Being away from everything and everyone that was trying to do harm to me would do me some good.
+Everything in the world would do me some good compared to my current predicament.

 I collected my gear.
 Sleeping bag, food, stove, tent and water.
 All where I last left it in case of an emergency.
 I tossed my pack in the back of the jeep and using a tire iron removed and vacuumed the rest of the glass from my broken windshield.

-Hoping to cause a commotion, a very loud commotion, I bolted my deadbolt and using an axe I had on my patio for my fire pit used it to rip open my door as if to break it down, and when I felt it was soft enough to drive my foot through it kicked through it.
+Hoping to cause a commotion, a very loud commotion, I bolted my deadbolt and using an axe I had on my patio for my fire pit used it to rip open my door as if to break it down, and when I felt it was soft enough to drive my foot through it, I took a deep breathe and knocked down the door.
+With a loud thud it fell to the floor.

 Mario stirred and then finally sat up.